 Can I Make a Bicycle Accident Claim?

 Have you been injured in a bicycle accident that was somebody else’s fault?
 If so, you may be eligible to make a bicycle accident claim against the person that caused the accident.
-At InjuryClaims.co.uk, we have expert personal injury solicitors that have years of experience handling all types of road accident claims, including bicycle accidents.
+At InjuryClaims.co.uk, we work in partnership with expert personal injury solicitors that have years of experience handling all types of road accident claims, including bicycle accidents.

 To determine whether you may be entitled to bicycle accident compensation, there are 3 basic questions you should consider:

 - was somebody else at fault for the accident?

 - did you suffer some form of personal injury?

 - did the accident happen within the last 3 years?

 If your answer to each of the above 3 questions is ‘yes’, it is very likely that you would be entitled to pursue a claim.